Early and timely assistance

 - face to face services will be provided within five days, where possible.

 - we will work together with the worker and their employer to develop a recovery and return to work plan if the worker is likely to be away from work for more than four weeks.
-Note: workers with a serious injury do not have return to work obligations.

 - we will ask workers and employers for feedback so that they are receiving the right services at the right time.